DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/06-scalinggroupandvolumecreation.md

 ![Database tab](workshop/graphics/database_tab.png)

 Select the database that has the changesets appropriate for your use case.
-To learn more about changesets click <placeholder>
+To learn more about changesets click [this link](https://docs.aws.amazon.com/finspace/latest/userguide/creating-changeset-in-a-dataset.html)

 1. Navigate to the "Dataview tab" and click the "Create dataview" button